christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 * differences can be easily forgiven (vs. being driven mad thinking you'll have to deal with your partner's annoying quirks for the rest of your life)
 * you have your own space (vs. differences in bathroom and kitchen habits being a constant source of conflict)
 * the relationship is focused on fun (vs. being focused on administrative tasks, accounting, visiting in-laws, cleaning, and child-raising)
-* clean endings are possible (vs. relationships only ending by being visciously or pathologically killed)
+* clean endings are possible (vs. relationships only ending by being viscously killed)

 If the societal narrative is that long term relationships are normal and expected to last forever, anything short of forever would need to be described as a horrifying failure.
 Nothing lasts forever, so don't pretend it does (even, and especially, if you hope it does).